uc-cdis/gen3.org/content/community/events.md

 g3Upcoming:
 - Title: Frontend Framework Workshop
   Date: November 4, 2026 3:30-5:30 pm CST (November 5, 2026, 8:30-10:00 am AEST)
   Description: "The Gen3 Frontend Framework offers powerful new capabilities and flexibility for the frontend of a data commons or mesh.
-This workshop will help both new and existing Gen3 users — either to set up the frontend for a new Gen3 platform or make the transition to the frontend framework from the Data Portal service.
-Craig Barnes, CTDS Associate Director of Front End and Visualization, will lead you through a working session where you set up and configure your own Gen3 system in real time.
-The agenda will include:<br><ul><li>Recap of the Gen3 Frontend Framework</li><li>Demonstate basic customization of an example data commons </li><li>Transitioning from the data portal to the frontend framework</li></ul>"
+This workshop is designed to help both new and existing Gen3 users — either to set up the frontend for a new Gen3 platform or make the transition to Frontend Framework from the Data Portal service.
+Craig Barnes, CTDS Associate Director of Front End and Visualization, will lead you through a working session where you set up and configure Frontend Framework on an example Gen3 system in real time, and provide guidance for configuring Frontend Framework for your own system.
+The agenda will include:<br><ul><li>Review of the Gen3 Frontend Framework features</li><li>Demonstate basic customization of an example data commons </li><li>Guidance to transition from the data portal to the frontend framework</li></ul>"
   Image: /figs/gen3_new_logo.png
   Register: https://uchicago.zoom.us/meeting/register/Xdqs66xRSqKUkBMnO9ZzDg